Free Shipping Orders Over $70

 Reloads: You have to nail the reloads.
 Mags must drop free without hesitation.
 You must be able to easily reach the mag release button and press it, and the mag must fly out when you do.
 If you have to shake the mag out or pull it out with your support hand then you have a problem you need to fix.
 Inserting the fresh mag must be bobble free.
 Dry-fire practice is your friend here.

 It's generally more difficult to consistently make smooth/fast reloads with a single stack auto than with a double stack gun.
 The fact that the magwell is narrower is only one part of the problem.
 Magazines for double stack autos taper near the top and that geometry makes them want to go into the wide magwell of the double stack auto.
 Single stack guns don't have that going for them.
+A magwell can help this somewhat.
 This is simply one factor among many to consider when you are choosing equipment.

 Wilson Combat 9mm magazines in dirt